MelonKony/millmint/site/factbook/society/technology/photovolumes.md

 aliases:
 - /photovolumes/
 ---
-Computer data in {{<link/vekllei>}} is stored in photorefractive crystals known as *photovolumes*.
-They are written to (data recorded) and read from (data retrieved) by lasers, which convert the information into electrical signals for use in a computer.
+Computer data in {{<link/vekllei>}} is stored in crystals known as *photovolumes*.
+Lasers record and retrieve data from these crystals, which convert the information into electrical signals for use in a computer.

 Photovolumes are remarkable devices comprising many complex components.
-Since Vekllei computers do not use bitmapped screens, all graphics and images accessed electronically are effectively stored in miniature as holograms inscribed in crystals, called *photocrystals*.
+Since Vekllei computers do not use bitmapped screens, all graphics and images accessed electronically are effectively stored in miniature as holograms in the structure of the crystals, which are called *photocrystals*.
 In addition to images, regular [ternary](/factbook/society/technology/computers/#ternary-logic-systems/) data can be written and read in parallel, and together form the basic memory components of a Vekllei [computer](/computers/).

 ## Operation